25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This shade strikes the perfect balance between blonde and brunette; a deep, lived-in bronde laced with golden tones and grounded with darker lowlights.

 It works well on thick or coarse hair, giving it dimension without looking stripy.
 The lowlights keep it low-maintenance and rich, while the golden accents add brightness that flatters olive and tan skin.
 Style it with soft waves or blown-out layers to bring out the contrast.
-Use a shine-boosting serum to enhance the depth and gold tones.
+Finish with the Olaplex Bonding Oil No.7 to bring out the gold dimension when the light hits.

 Deep golden bronde with lowlights adding contrast and shine.